stepmat/Codenames_GPT/README.md

 * **Second Place:** $300 USD
 * **Third Place:** $200 USD

 Please note, these prizes must be awarded in accordance with the [IEEE CIS prize distribution policy](https://cis.ieee.org/images/files/Documents/competitions/prize-dist-policy.pdf).
-This means that competition entrants who wish to be eligible for this prize money must be involved in a maximum of one submission team.
+This means that competition entrants who wish to be eligible for this prize money can only be associated with a maximum of one submission (per track).

 ## Additional Rules